 Besides the common redcurrant (Ribes rubrum), we have another species of currants.
 The most important ones are:

->

-> – Black currant (Ribes nigrum) It is also a kind of currant with Euro-Asian origin.
+– Black currant (Ribes nigrum) It is also a kind of currant with Euro-Asian origin.
 It differs from the common species because it delivers black color fruits and the plant looks less tall and wider.
-The fruits are edible and have properties similar to red currant (More information in “black currant” the listing above)
+The fruits are edible and have properties similar to red currant (More information in “black currant” the listing below)

-> – Buffalo currant, clove currant or golden currant (Ribes odoratum) It is a shrub that reaches 2.5 meters high.
+– Buffalo currant, clove currant or golden currant (Ribes odoratum) It is a shrub that reaches 2.5 meters high.
 It grows in the plains of the central United States.
 The leaves are lobed. _They acquire a golden yellow color in autumn, so it is used as a decorative shrub.
 It also produces black colored fruits gathered in large hanging clusters.
 Besides being very decorative bruffalo currant is also grown for its leaves that taste like clove, hence it is also known as “Clove Currant”

 – Golden currant (Ribes aureum): It can be found from Canada to the Northern Mexico.
 It is a 2–3 metres bush, producing very smelling vanilla-like yellow flowers.
 They are edible as well as its fruits